 Flood Preparedness/Spring Runoff Awareness

-Spring Drainage - What is the City Doing?
+Spring Drainage - What Does The City Do?

-City crews are working to ensure major drainage systems are operational in your neighborhood.
-As snow melts the City will concentrate its effort in the following order:
+City crews work to ensure major drainage systems are operational in your neighborhood.
+As snow melts the City concentrates its efforts in the following order:

 - Clearing of open drainage channels